carlmylo/docu-rpcs3/pages/english/troubleshooting/online.md

                             <div class="panel-body">
                                 <ul>
 <li>Make sure you have copied the correct settings in the Rock Band 3’s <a href="https://rb3pc.milohax.org/english/customconfiguration#network">[Network]</a> configuration.</li>
-<li>You may have lost connection to RPCN  and will have to restart the game.
-If you continue to get this after restart, close out Rock Band 3, go to the top menu in RPCS3, “Configuration” &gt; “RPCN” &gt; “Account” &gt; “Test Account” then restart the game to force a reconnection.</li>
+<li>You may have lost connection to RPCN  and will have to restart the game.</li>
 </ul>
                             </div>
                         </div>